- About Us

 The QLPs are visions for a community’s future created and owned by the community and have served as a guide for investments and actions.
 During the process, LISC provides capacity building, technical and financial support to its community partners.

 While the particulars of each community are different, the process in every community is built on strong mutual trust and shared expectations.
 When residents and institutions band together they are empowered to change behaviors of both individuals and institutions for the betterment of their communities.

 Once plans are completed, we continue to provide support and resources for implementation.

-We've made all of our Quality-of-Life Plans available for download from 2005 through 2018.
+We've made all of our Quality-of-Life Plans since 2005 available for download.